 Experience the dawn chorus

 Even if you’re not a morning person, the dawn choruses of May and early June are worth waking up for.
-There’s nothing quite like being alone in the dim dawn light and hearing that first call of the morning, which builds to a loud crescendo just before the sun rises.
 Try getting into position an hour before sunrise for the best chance of hearing the birds: woodlands are usually the best place, but you could also try the local park or even your back garden.

 Create some wild art